 “No, of course not,” she lied.
 They’d had one big argument about this, after which Jadzia had decided it wasn’t worth it to try to get him to either give her permission to go down into the starbase’s depths or admit that she shouldn’t need his permission in the first place.
 He’d read one little article about some symbiont suffered radiation damage and killing the host and he’d been paranoid about radiation since.
 It was no good to repeat that the host in question had been in frail health already.

-Jadzia really hoped Worf didn’t think to look into her notetaking files.
-She’d been down there for two hours that morning, working as speedily as she could; as a sop to her husband and out of actual concerns she was minimizing her exposure.
-Though that did make the whole thing harder, because it meant her notes were a mad jumble; she might need to read them slowly just to understand them when she looked at them again, and she needed to find a couple of unobserved hours to write her findings up properly.
+Jadzia had even hid her notetaking files, much as Worf rarely looked at them, and they weren't even comprehensible at the moment.
+She’d been down there for two hours that morning, working as speedily as she could; as a sop to her husband and out of actual concerns she was minimizing her exposure, and scribbled down a mad jumble; she might need to read them slowly just to understand them when she looked at them again, and then she needed to find a couple of unobserved hours to write her findings up properly.

 Meanwhile, Worf still looked suspicious.
 “There are other things you can do here,” he reminded her.
 “Didn’t you say there were chemicals on Martisheva occurring naturally nowhere else in known space?”